r-wenger/ConvLSTM-InceptionS1S2/README.md

 - **Sentinel-1 (S1)**: SAR image sequences.
 - **Contextual Data**: First S1 and S2 date (please refer to the paper for this part)

 Data preprocessing should ensure consistent spatial resolution and temporal alignment of inputs.
+This model was created for MultiSenGE dataset.
+You can also use [MultiSenNA](https://doi.theia.data-terra.org/ai4lcc/?lang=en) dataset.

 ## Model Requirements
 - **Input Dimensions**: